Travel

 Visa and Entry Requirements for Japan

 For work visas, a Certificate of Eligibility from an employer is required, with processing times ranging from 1 to 3 months.
 Fees vary by nationality.
-Student visas require proof of enrollment and financial support, with a fee of ¥3,000 (~$20 / ~€18) and similar processing times.
-As of 2026, the e Visa system has been expanded to include more nationalities, reducing processing times.
+Student visas require proof of enrollment and financial support, with a fee of ¥3,000 (~$20 USD) and similar processing times.
+As of 2026, Japan's eVisa system has expanded to more nationalities.
+Check the embassy of Japan in your country for current eligibility.

 Japan's visa waiver agreement with Russia was suspended in 2022, and as of 2026, it remains in effect.
 Entry requirements include a valid passport, return ticket, and proof of sufficient funds.
 Tokyo's Narita and Haneda airports handle most international arrivals, while Osaka's Kansai International Airport is another major entry point.